MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 ## CONGESTION_DATA Frames

-CONGESTION_DATA frames (types 0xTBD1) provide a list of Network Statistics values which the sender chooses to share about the state of the network connection from its viewpoint.
+CONGESTION_DATA frames (type 0xTBD1) provide a list of Network Statistics values which the sender chooses to share about the state of the network connection from its viewpoint.